 When you come to Total Chiropractic for spinal decompression therapy, we will use a table that’s similar to traction tables but uses advanced technology.
 Patients are strapped to a decompression table that’s controlled by a computer program.
 The table moves and as it does, it will produce a distraction force to targeted areas of your spine.
 This will be flooded by a relaxation phase of your treatment and the result is that the system will create negative pressure which works like a vacuum effect.

-Writing in the Coeur d’Alene/Post Falls Press, Dr. Wayne Fitcher says, “The key difference between regular traction and spinal decompression therapy is the computer.”
+Dr. Wayne Fitcher says, “The key difference between regular traction and spinal decompression therapy is the computer.”
 The program creates variations in the traction pull rather than simply pulling on the spine at a pre-set rate and force.
 The spinal decompression system can adapt to a patient’s body reaction and allows the patient to keep the body relaxed.
 This makes the treatment more effective than what can be achieved with regular traction.

 Total Chiropractic Eases Pain With Spinal Decompression